hackshackers/hackshackers-hugo-content/blog/2017/03/under-the-hood-of-the-new-hackshackers.md

 _If you just want to know how to contribute code or text, check out the [Hack This Site][1] documentation.
 If you're curious about the design process, we'll cover that soon in another post.
 If you want to learn more about how the site works, read on._

 This being Hacks/Hackers, an imperative for this site was the idea that anyone can "hack" it.
-In practice, this meant that we needed an architecture that lets anyone tinker with the site's _container_ (HTML templates, JavaScript, and CSS) as well as its _content_.
+In practice, this meant that we needed an architecture that lets anyone tinker with the site's container (HTML templates, JavaScript, and CSS) as well as its content.

 In the CMS-driven sites that we're all used to building and using, authors write content on one web page, which sends it to a server, which saves it to a row in the database.
 When someone's browser requests a URL on the site, the server figures out which database row corresponds to the request, fetches it from the database, builds a HTML page, and sends it back to the browser.
-(This is an oversimplified version, see below...)
+(This is an oversimplified version.)

-Within this standard architecture, we could open-source the container's source code in a public GitHub repository.
+Within this standard architecture, we could open-source the container's code in a public GitHub repository.
 But that's not feasible for the content; it needs the context of the server.

 ## Thinking static

-Thinking about opening up the content led us to static site generators.
+Thinking about opening up the content, our team at Alley Interactive started looking at static site generators.
 These are programs that translate static content files (usually [Markdown][2]) and templates to static HTML files that are uploaded to the site.
 Unlike the continuously running programs that power a CMS, the static site generator runs only when you need to compile a build.

-Going back to the oversimplified explanation of a CMS from before, what actually happens when someone's browser requests a URL is that they probably receive a cached version of the HTML page.
+Going back to that oversimplified explanation of a CMS, what actually happens when someone's browser requests a URL is that they probably receive a cached version of the HTML page.
 This saves the server from rebuilding the same HTML page over and over, and improves performance.

 With a static site generator, the cache is the whole site.
 It's _fast_.